Karnoski v. Trump

 Latest in the Case:

 In January 2019 the Supreme Court denied a request by the Trump administration to hear arguments regarding the proposed ban on transgender service members in the military.
 In the same order, the justices granted the government’s motions to lift injunctions on the ban temporarily.
-This means the military likely will soon again be able to refuse to allow transgender individuals to enlist, even as these cases proceed through lower courts.

 We continue to await a ruling on the case from the U.S. Court of Appeals for the 9th Circuit.